Drayton Entertainment: Hamilton Family Theatre Cambridge (Cambridge)

 In 2009, Cambridge City Council passed a resolution for the development and construction of a 500-seat performing arts venue in the heart of Old Galt, to be operated by Drayton Entertainment.
 This complex also houses Drayton Entertainment's centralized administration and production facilities.
 Originally named the Dunfield Theatre Cambridge, the venue opened in the spring of 2013 with Mary Poppins.
 Funding partners include the Government of Canada, Government of Ontario, the Corporation of the City of Cambridge, and Drayton Entertainment.
 Cambridge taxpayers paid $6 million, both the federal and city of Cambridge governments paid the same, Drayton Entertainment gave $4.5 million to the project and continually cover daily costs.

 In July 2017, Cambridge city council approved a name change for the theatre that took effect in January 2018.
 Shiplake Properties assumed the original naming rights for the theatre in 2013, as a brand extension of the Dunfield Retirement Residence, a $30 million modern senior retirement living complex located in the Saginaw Parkway and Light Drive neighbourhood.
 The Toronto-based company sold the building to Revera in the summer of 2017, and it was subsequently renamed Granite Landing.
 The naming rights for the Cambridge theatre did not transfer with the new ownership.

 The Hamilton Family initially contributed $500,000 in 2013 during the theatre's inaugural season, in exchange for naming the auditorium.
 In 2017, John and Terry Hamilton pledged another $500,000 to assume the exclusive 20-year venue naming rights, valued at $1 million.
 The theatre has been named the Hamilton Family Theatre Cambridge since January 2018.

 Drayton Entertainment Youth Academy

-The Youth Academy's aim is to help dismantle systemic constructs which serve as cultural, financial, and physical barriers to representation and participation in arts education.
-The Youth Academy's approach to performing and technical arts education is rooted in belonging.
+The Youth Academy provides performing and technical arts education.